Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 • Supplies for second-hand buildings

-• Postal services provided by Cyprus’ national postal authority
+• Postal services provided by Cyprus’ national postal authority.
+This does not apply to private courier services.

 • Betting coupons for horse racing and football, as well as lottery tickets